Darknessflowers/100-days-of-code/log.md

 **Thoughts:** Biggest challenges were in some fiddly CSS bits, which was surprising.
 The hardest part was knowing what event listener to use for the checkbox.

 **Link to work:** [Pricing Component Demo](https://darknessflowers.github.io/Pricing-Toggle/)

+### Day 2: 20 July, 2020

+**Today's Progress**: I only had an hour, so I worked on the Social Media Dashboard challenge from Front End Mentor.
+I had started it a month or so ago, but had gotten bored after doing the Javascript first.

+**Thoughts:** After taking a break from this I found that I still had fun working on this.
+I realised that my plan of doing everything as borders was not a good one since I could not do the gradient for Instagram.
+I ended up having to switch it to a before element.
 <!--
 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)